By Land or by Sea: Environments of Empire in the Mediterranean Region and Beyond

 2025.04.25 | By Gregory Nagy

 §0.
 Empires may take many different shapes, depending on their natural as well as political environments.
 Correspondingly, empires may collapse because of catastrophes that likewise involve, again, natural as well as political causes.
-In the summer of 2025, I offer a seminar takes into consideration a variety of such causes in the case of two empires that collapsed around the same time, toward the end of the second millennium BCE.
+In the summer of 2025, I offer a seminar that takes into consideration a variety of such causes, and I focus on the civilizations of two empires that collapsed around the same time, toward the end of the second millennium BCE.

 §2.
-Even the civilization of pharaonic Egypt, in the era of the New Kingdom, was threatened with a decline that could have led eventually to a complete collapse, as in the case of the Mycenaeans and the Hittite, though in this case the New Kingdom managed to survive well into the first millennium BCE.
-But pharaonic Egypt underwent many of the same kinds of natural as well as political catastrophes—both short-term and long-term—that afflicted the empires of the Mycenaeans and the Hittites—except for a “mega-drought,” as Cline’s book calls it (p, xix), lasting for centuries, which plagued most empires of the Mediterranean region in the Late Bronze Age.
+Even the civilization of pharaonic Egypt, in the era of the New Kingdom, was threatened with a decline that could have led eventually to a complete collapse, as in the case of the Mycenaeans and the Hittites, though, in the case of Egypt, its New Kingdom managed to survive well into the first millennium BCE.
+True, the ancient empire of the Egyptians underwent many of the same kinds of natural as well as political catastrophes—both short-term and long-term—that afflicted the empires of the Mycenaeans and the Hittites—except for a “mega-drought,” as Cline’s book calls it (p, xix), lasting for centuries, which plagued most empires of the Mediterranean region in the Late Bronze Age.
 In this one case, Egypt would have been an exception, since its territory kept on being fed by the Nile.

 §3.
-One kind of affliction that pharaonic Egypt shared with the Mycenaeans and the Hittites is a wave of disastrous invasions by migrant populations.
+One kind of affliction, though, that the ancient Egyptians did in fact share with the Mycenaeans and the Hittites is a wave of disastrous invasions by migrant populations.
 As his starting point, Cline’s book focuses on one particular year, 1177 BCE, which he estimates is a decisive time when, according to one particular ancient Egyptian source, the mighty state of Egypt was invaded by a massing of migrants who are nowadays generally described as “Sea Peoples.”
-According to ancient Egyptian sources, these invading migrants or would-be immigrants were on one particular occasion—the date is estimated at 1177 BCE—massively defeated by the joint armed forces of pharaonic Egypt—in both land-battles and sea-battles.
-Despite the victory described in the Egyptian sources, however, Cline’s book shows how that this invasion, along with a host of other such comparable critical events that happened in that era, signaled a gradual decline for the civilization of Egypt—a decline that lasted for centuries thereafter.
+According to ancient Egyptian sources, these invading migrants or would-be immigrants were on one particular occasion massively defeated—the date is estimated at 1177 BCE—by the joint armed forces of pharaonic Egypt—in both land-battles and sea-battles.
+Despite the victory described in the Egyptian sources, however, Cline’s book shows how this invasion, along with a host of other such comparable critical events that happened in that era, signaled a gradual decline for the civilization of Egypt—a decline that lasted for centuries thereafter.
 Moreover, around the same time, the neighboring civilizations of the Mediterranean region and beyond were likewise going into a decline and, in most of these cases, the decline was so steep that it eventually led to utter collapse.
 Among the civilizations that not only declined but actually collapsed in that era of decline were the Mycenaeans and the Hittites.

 §4.
 It is commonly thought that such decline or even collapse was actually caused, at least in part, by the “Sea Peoples” who as we saw were described in Egyptian sources as invading marauders.
 But the realities of the time must have been far more complicated, as we see, for example, in a work by a former student of mine, Jeffrey P. Emanuel, https://chs.harvard.edu/jeffrey-p-emanuel-cretan-lie-and-historical-truth-examining-odysseus- raid-on-egypt-in-its-late-bronze-age-context/, who argues that the Homeric Odyssey actually reveals traces of the kind of event that pharaonic Egyptian sources describe as happening in, say, the year 1177 BCE.
 The bibliography of Cline’s book lists other relevant works of Emanuel.